 A fever may not send most people to the doctor’s office.
-But for a cancer patient, fever, along with weakness and pain, could mean an infection — and require a visit to the emergency room.
+But if you have cancer, the combination of fever, weakness and pain could mean an infection — and require a visit to the emergency room.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy